gravity-ui/i18n/README.md

 i18n('label_template', {inputValue: 'something', folderName: 'somewhere'});  // => No matches found for "something" "somewhere"
 ```

+### Pluralization

-Pluralization can be used for easy localization of keys that depend on numeric values.
+Pluralization can be used for easy localization of keys that depend on numeric values:
-The pluralized key contains 4 values (for the numerals 1, 2-4, 5-9, and 0, respectively).
-Variable name for pluralization: `count`.
-For example:

 #### `keysets.json`